These are the Girls

 Garlic

-- to such an extent that I eat it almost every day.
+I LOVE garlic - to such an extent that I eat it almost every day.
 In abundance.
 Garlic is good stuff.
 It turns every dinner into a love session for your taste buds, and it contains a large number of vitamins.
 Två flugor i en smäll.
 Therefore, it is with sadness I realize the backside to my fondness of the little white bulbs.

 For a while I have felt that I sometimes smell awkward.
 It has not been overwhelming, but still enough for me to notice myself and to make it a psychological challenge - especially since I've been around a lot of new people lately.
 It's one of those taboos that you can not quite discuss with just anyone.
 "Hey, do you think I smell bad?" is not the ultimate way to socialize.